CLI Reference#

 $ data-morph --start-shape music --target-shape bullseye --output-dir path/to/dir

-7. Morph the sheep shape into vertical lines, slowly ramping in and out for the animation:
+7. Morph the sheep shape into vertical lines, slowly easing in and out for the animation: